danpozmanter/SnazzGenerator/README.md

 }
 ```

-The sql you'd need to pass into Dapper:
+Here's the sql you'd need to pass into Dapper for an insert:

 ```sql
 INSERT INTO photo(name, author, location, binary_data, comma_separated_tags, likes) VALUES (@Name, @Author, @Location, @BinaryData::bytea, @CommaSeparatedTags, @Likes)
 ```

-You can see how a sufficiently large table becomes tedious to write out.
+You can imagine how a sufficiently large table becomes tedious to write out for every type/table.

-SnazzGenerator allows you to generate that SQL programmatically through reflection, in idiomatic F#:
+SnazzGenerator allows you to generate that SQL programmatically through reflection:

+### Insert

 ```fsharp
 // Initialization code: